hybridly/hybridly/docs/api/utils/use-table.md

 )
 ```

-`useTable` accepts the page's `$props` object as its first parameter and the name of the `Table` object's property as the second.
+`useTable` accepts the view's `$props` object as its first parameter and the name of the `Table` object's property as the second.
 As its optional third parameter, it accepts a list of [request options](../router/options.md).

 ## Example